How to plan your first Disney World or Disneyland vacation

 Father and son at Disney's Hollywood Studios (Photo: Steven Diaz)

-If you’re dreaming of a trip to Disney World or Disneyland, “winging it” is not an option.
+If you’re dreaming of a trip to Walt Disney World in Orlando, Florida, or Disneyland Resort in Anaheim, California, “winging it” is not an option.
 Spontaneity and serendipity are great for some family vacation ideas, but not when it comes time to plan a Disney trip.
 Without a good strategy, your dream vacation to one of the best family vacation spots in the U.S. will be headed straight for epic meltdowns, long lines, and missed opportunities.

 How to Plan a Disney Trip Everyone in the Family Will Enjoy